arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 ## Project level configuration

-To use Font Awesome icons in a single project creat a .npmrc file at project root level and set the below configuration
+To use Font Awesome icons in a single project create a .npmrc file at project root level and set the below configuration

 ```
 @fortawesome:registry=https://npm.fontawesome.com/